 "If we don't get the new digital projectors, we have to close; we can't get our product," she said.
 It's a problem facing most if not all small community movie theaters around the country, she added.

 In an attempt to raise the needed money, which the theater cannot finance internally, Gibson has turned to a fund-raising format that has become increasingly popular for small scale enterprises that may be shut out of other sources of capital.
 "Kickstarter" is a Web site launched in 2009 that connects entrepreneurs or small businesses with potential donors who are willing and able to support ideas or causes with donations, usually in return for a comparably valued good or service.
-Often referred to as "crowd sourcing," the mechanism can help direct many donors to support something they perceive of value, without
+Often referred to as "crowd sourcing," the mechanism can help direct many donors to support something they perceive of value, without the expectation of a financial return on their investment.

 The Village Picture Show's Kickstarter campaign launches on Tuesday, Jan.
 15, and will run for 60 days, or until March 15.
 If by that time, the money raised falls short of the $175,000 goal, then the money will be returned and the theater will close shortly afterwards, probably around April 1, Gibson said.